Fort Knox Youth creates innovative five-week virtual exercise regimen

-Fort Knox Youth Fredre’oni Terrado started an online exercise regimen that’s inspiring kids to keep moving despite COVID-19 social distancing restrictions and overall lack of available recreation opportunities.
+A youth from Fort Knox’s Devers Middle School and Teen Center coordinated with Child & Youth Services here started a YouTube-based exercise regimen to inspire kids to keep moving despite COVID-19 social distancing restrictions and overall lack of available recreation opportunities.

+Fredre’oni Terrado, turned a challenge to find ways to connect with and motivate other teens into a successful five-week online exercise program that continues to grow and evolve.

+“She started this program because [the pandemic] stopped all the programming and ideas that we’d planned for the center,” said Tessarose Cepe, lead child and youth program assistant at Devers and Fredre’oni’s mentor.
+“We challenged the youth to come up with ideas that we could push out to other youth to keep them engaged with their peers.

 |Date Taken: